Hauffiosaurus: Description

 The holotype specimen of Hauffiosaurus, housed in the Hauff Museum, is an almost complete and articulated skeleton, found from the Posidonien-Schiefer, dating to early Toarcian stage of the Early Jurassic.
 The holotype specimen preserved in a single block of the original matrix, exposed in ventral view.
 The body outline visible around the specimen is an artifact of preparation, not preservation; no remains of soft tissue were preserved.
 The skeleton was discovered during the early 19th Century, in beds of the famous Posidonien-Schiefer lagerstätte at Holzmaden, Baden-Württemberg, in southeastern Germany.
 However, it was not recognized as a valid taxon, and no thorough description of the fossil was made until 2001.
+The specific name honours Robert Thomas Zanon, who was the first to recognise the specimen as a separate genus.

 Hauffiosaurus zanoni is a plesiosaur of medium size, measuring 3.4 m.
 The skull measures about 430 mm along the midline.
 The holotype is an adult individual, but incomplete fusion of the pectoral and pelvic girdle indicate it is not an old adult.
 The specimen is displayed at the Urwelt-Museum Hauff, Holzmaden.
 The exact phylogenetic position of Hauffiosaurus within the Plesiosauria has yet to be resolved, though Vincent (2011) states that it may "reasonably be placed within the Pliosauroidea".

 A second species, H. tomistomimus, was named by Roger B. J. Benson, Hilary F. Ketchum, Leslie F. Noè and Marcela Gómez-Pérez in 2011.
 It is known from the holotype and only specimen, MMUM LL 8004, an almost complete, three-dimensionally preservedand and articulated skeleton, found from the Hildoceras bifrons Zone (181.2–180.7 Ma) of the Alum Shale Member, Whitby Mudstone Formation, dating to early Toarcian stage.
 This skeleton was discovered in Yorkshire, UK.
 The holotype of H. tomistomimus measures 4.83 m long.